eesilas/unihiker-docs/docs/wiki/LanguageReference/Part1UNIHIKER/ScreenDisplay/reference_unihiker_add_button.md

 ### **Description**
-Showing button on the UNIHIKER screen
+Create a button on the UNIHIKER screen.

 ### **Syntax**
 **GUI.add_button(x, y, w, h, text, origin, state,onclick)**
 ### **Parameters**
-**x**:  The x-coordinate where the button is displayed on the UNIHIKER screen.
+- **x**:  The x-coordinate where the button is displayed on the UNIHIKER screen.
-**y**:  The y-coordinate where the button is displayed on the UNIHIKER screen.
+- **y**:  The y-coordinate where the button is displayed on the UNIHIKER screen.
-**w**:  The width of the button displayed on the UNIHIKER screen.
+- **w**:  The width of the button displayed on the UNIHIKER screen.
-**h**:  The height of the button displayed on the UNIHIKER screen.
+- **h**:  The height of the button displayed on the UNIHIKER screen.
-**text**:  The text displayed on the button.
+- **text**:  The text displayed on the button.
-**origin**:  The origin point position of the entire object.
+- **origin**:  The origin point position of the entire object.
 Default position is the top-left.
-**State：** The button's enable/disable state.
+- **State：** The button's enable/disable state.
 Set to "disabled" to make the button unclickable, or "normal" to restore its normal clickable state.
 **onclick**:  The callback function triggered when the button is clicked.
 ### **Return**
 **Button object